TheDim0nu4/Loan-Prediction/README.md

 - models/ folder with trained models and the transformer for data preprocessing.
 - notebooks/ folder with jupyter notebooks.
 - README.md provides project overview and instructions.
-- app.py consol application for using model
+- app.py consol application for using model.
-- requirements.txt specifies Python dependencies
+- requirements.txt specifies Python dependencies.